 - Arras (17 Jul 16) 35FA took over the running of Advanced Dressing Stations in Arras and also the collecting post.
 (11th Divn Medic HQ was then at Duisans)

 - 21 to 27 July Colonel A A Shanahan ordered 35FA to progressively take over medical arrangements and clearing all sick and wounded from the front in G, H and I sectors to the south-east of Arras.
 Harry Harby was one of 6 ASC drivers running 3 motor ambulances and 3 horse drawn ambulances, based at The Convent, Arras.
-For the next month they were ferrying wounded between 7 regimental aid posts, a collecting post at Achicourt and the main dressing station at Wanquetin.
+For the next month they were ferrying wounded between 7 Regimental Aid Posts, a collecting post at Achicourt and the Main Dressing Station (MDS) at Wanquetin.

 - 19/20 August 1916 35FA were relieved in G and H sectors by 36FA and in I sector by 21st Division.

 - 11th Divn, including 35FA, were transferred to 2nd Corps Reserve Army .
 2 Sep 1916, with 35FA moving to Arquèves.